memobank/growth-guide/README.md

 2. Click on the green **Code** button and select **Open with GitHub Desktop**.
 3. Click on **Choose…** and select the local folder where you want your fork to live.
 4. Click on **Clone** and when asked hit **To contribute to the parent project**.
 5. Click on **Continue** and you're done.
 Good job!
-You've just cloned your fork. 👏
+You've just cloned your fork locally. 👏

 Think as the relationship between all those repos as a triangle: